Standard Chartered Personal Loan Review 2025: Should You Take the SCB CashOne Personal Loan?

 MoneySmart Exclusive:

-Let’s jump into the most important consideration: interest rates.
-The interest rate for the Standard Chartered CashOne Personal Loan currently stands at 1.90% per annum, with an Effective Interest Rate (EIR) of 3.63% p.a.* This is the lowest rate in the market at the time of writing.
+Let's jump into the most important consideration: interest rates.
+The interest rate for the Standard Chartered CashOne Personal Loan is currently from 1.60% per annum, with an Effective Interest Rate (EIR) from 3.07% p.a.* This is the lowest rate in the market at the time of writing.

 *EIR calculation is based on a 5-year tenure and is not yet inclusive of the first-year annual fee of S$199.
 Taking that into consideration, the EIR will be 4.04% p.a. for an average loan amount of $20,000.